Graph and wreath products of cellular automata: Closure under graph products

 If $s \in \SSS$ has a segment of type~$i$ to the left of it, and a segment of type~$j$ to the right of it, then we ``include'' the rightmost $B$-component of $s$ to the segment on the right (i.e.\ we think of it as joined in the beginning of the conveyor belt coded by the $W_j^*$-word) if

 We include the leftmost $B$-component of $s$ to the segment on the left if

 When $s$ has a segment on only one side, the $B$-symbol on the side of the segment is always included in the segment.

-The inclusion of the bordermost $B$-symbols in the $\SSS$-symbol effectively puts a lower bound on the length of certain segments, so let us make the assumption that every nontrivial $g \in G_i$ acts on $B^\Z$ with minimal radius at least $10$; this is possible because there exists a self-embedding of $\Aut(\Sigma^\Z)$ such that all nontrivial automorphisms in the image have minimal radius at least $10$.
+The idea of this is that ``by default'', the $B$-symbols in a symbol $s$ are joined to the conveyor belts on each side.
+However, under some circumstances, we do not include them.
+The side-effects of applying elements of type $G_j$ on segments of type $i$ will of course only be visible if we include the symbols on both sides, and this is why it does not matter that a single $i$-type will have infinite many interactions -- when interacting with groups $G_j$ for $j > i$, the $B$-symbol will be included by default on the side of the type-$i$ segment, and the rule for $j$ on the other side will exclude it if necessary.

-Now again for $g \in G_i$, the map $\hat g$ simply applies $g$ in segments of type~$i$.
+Now again for $g \in G_i$, the map $\hat g$ simply applies $g$ in segments of type~$i$ (with the rule described above determining which $B$-symbols are part of the conveyor belt), and the $S$-symbols themselves take care of the side-effects as described above.
 To see that this is an automorphism, observe that a local rule can tell whether $B$-components of possible neighboring $\SSS$-symbols belong to the segment since when $g \in G_i$, this requires only knowing the sets $W_k$ up to $k \leq i$.

+Specifically, the only case when the leftmost $B$-symbol of an $\SSS$-symbol is \emph{not} included in a type-$i$ segment is that there is a segment of some type $j$ to the right, and either $i = j$, or $j < i$ and $\{i, j\} \in E$, and similar logic applies for inclusion on the left side.

-Note that as required, this never modifies both $B$-components of a symbol $s \in \SSS$, because that would mean the segments on both sides are of type~$i$, and in this case neither $B$-component would be included in the segments on its side.
+Note that as required for the side-effect logic to make sense, the rule never modifies both $B$-components of a symbol $s \in \SSS$, because that would mean the segments on both sides are of type~$i$, and in this case neither $B$-component would be included in the segments on its side.

+The proof from the finite (and cofinite) case now goes through with minor modifications, although the inclusion of the bordermost $B$-symbols in the $\SSS$-symbol effectively puts a lower bound on the length of some of the segments in the proof of faithfulness of the action.
+It suffices to make the assumption that every nontrivial $g \in G_i$ acts on $B^\Z$ with minimal radius at least $10$, say; this is again possible because by \cite{KiRo90} there exists a self-embedding of $\Aut(\Sigma^\Z)$ such that all nontrivial automorphisms in the image have minimal radius at least $10$.

 By the assumption on the minimal radius of the maps $g \in G_i$, this gives a correct embedding of the graph product with an analogous proof as in the above cases. \end{proof}

-As a side-note, the above proof does not use the normal form theorem for graph products, so as a side-effect we prove the usual normal form theorem in the case where node groups act on a full shift.
+As noted in the introduction, the above proof does not ``use'' the normal form theorem \cite{Gr90} for graph products (though of course this normal form theorem is why we knew we can make reduced words act non-trivially), so as a side-effect we obtain a proof of the usual normal form theorem in the case where node groups act by automorphisms on a full shift (which admittedly is more complicated than the usual one).

 Sometimes it is convenient to have the groups $G_i$ act on some full shift $\Sigma^\Z$ other than $\{0,1\}^\Z$, and it is clear that one can modify the construction to use $\Sigma^2$ instead of $B = \{0,1\}^2$.
 The set $B^B$ is simply replaced with $({\Sigma^2})^{\Sigma^2}$.
 We use this in the proof of Lemma~\ref{lem:FreeProduct}.
 In the case of finite graph products, one can even use a different alphabet in each segment (replacing $B^B$ by the set of functions from one square alphabet to another).